usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.8.2* Slope and Rise

 The least possible slope shall be used for any ramp.
 The maximum slope of a ramp in new construction shall be 1:12.
-The maximum rise for any run shall be 30 in (760 mm) (see <a href="91standards_figures/fig16.htm"  title="Fig. 16">Fig. 16</a>).
+The maximum rise for any run shall be 30 in (760 mm) (see [Fig. 16](#figure16)).
 Curb ramps and ramps to be constructed on existing sites or in existing buildings or facilities may have slopes and rises as allowed in 4.1.6(3)(a) if space limitations prohibit the use of a 1:12 slope or less.

+{% figure Figure 16 %}
+{% asset design-standards/fig_16_components_of_single_ramp.gif alt="figure 16" %}
+{% figcaption %}
+<strong>Components of a Single Ramp Run and Sample Ramp Dimensions.</strong> Components include a level landing at the top of the ramp, the surface of the ramp and a level landing at the bottom of the ramp.
+The rise of the ramp is the vertical dimension and the horizontal projection or run of the ramp is the horizontal dimension.
+If the slope of a ramp is between 1:12 and 1:16, the maximum rise shall be 30 inches (760 mm) and the maximum horizontal run shall be 30 feet (9 m).
+If the slope of the ramp is between 1:16 and 1:20, the maximum rise shall be 30 inches (760 mm) and the maximum horizontal run shall be 40 feet (12 m).
+{% endfigcaption %}
+{% endfigure %}

 #### 4.8.3 Clear Width